Blog

 How to calculate year to date

-In many cases, you can calculate YTD with simple addition.
+In many cases, YTD calculations can be done with simple addition.
 Calculating year to date expenses involves adding up all of the expenses from the beginning of the year until the current day.
 Finding your YTD profits requires adding up all profits since the start of the year.
 To get started on either of these figures, refer to your company’s profit and loss statement.

 From there, you can compare the current YTD information with data from previous years at the same date.